Wednesday, May 24, 2023

 We saw the Shops and Canal Place with Mardi Gras statues in front.

-We stopped at a chicken restaurant to use the restroom and sitting outside was a homeless young man asking me to buy him some chicken, I said we'll see.
+We stopped at a chicken restaurant to use the restroom, and sitting outside was a homeless young man asking me to buy him some chicken.
+I said, "We'll see."
 I went inside to use the restroom.
-I remember that I had a plate full of leftover food with me so when we went outside I gave the homeless man the food.
+I remembered I had a plate full of leftover food with me, so I gave the homeless man the food when we went outside.
 It also had a fork inside.

 He was thankful for the food.
 I was glad that I had helped one of the homeless.
-I had heard a man on the trolley say the government had sent money to help the homeless but the money was not used for that.
+I had heard a man on the trolley say the government had sent money to help the homeless, but the money was not used.

-We rode two different trollies most of the trolley workers were jolly and friendly.
+We rode two different trollies; most trolley workers were jolly and friendly.

 We headed back to the hotel.